Reviewable/Reviewable/docs/repositories.md

     source: {owner: 'pkaminski', repo: 'sample', branch: 'pkaminski-patch-9'},
     // one of dirty, unknown, blocked, behind, unstable, has_hooks, clean, or draft
     mergeability: 'clean',
+    // whether this completion is running on a merge queue commit or on a normal one
+    mergeQueueCheck: false,
     checks: {
       Shippable: {
         state: 'failure',